zhaobenny/bz-cogs/ai_user/README.md

 First time scanning an image will take longer due to the need to download the pretrained models.
 (OCR and image captioning models)

-(For Docker installs, I also recommend binding  `/config/.cache/huggingface/hub` to a persistent volume to avoid redownloading the models every time the container is restarted)
+(For Docker installs, I also recommend binding  `/config/.cache/huggingface/hub` to a persistent volume to avoid redownloading models every time the container is restarted)

 ---